-This project includes final design and preparation of contract bid documents for creation and restoration of estuarine and freshwater habitat and enhancement and restoration of riparian and freshwater marsh buffers.
-Boundary and topographical survey, along with geotechnical exploration, cultural assessment survey and required final biological studies are included as well.
-The design includes replacing a portion of the hard armored rock railroad embankment with a multi-span bridge that will enable establishment/restoration of a tidal marsh estuary upland of the railroad embankment providing saltwater/freshwater connectivity that resembles pre-railroad era.
+This Planning project includes preparation of preliminary design deliverables for future creation and restoration of estuarine and freshwater habitat and enhancement and restoration of riparian and freshwater marsh buffers.
+Boundary and topographical survey, along with geotechnical exploration, cultural assessment survey, critical area study and required final biological studies are included as well.
+The design includes replacing 130 linear feet of the hard armored rock railroad embankment with four-span bridge that will enable establishment/restoration of a tidal marsh estuary upland of the railroad embankment providing saltwater/freshwater connectivity that resembles pre-railroad era.
 The widened creek meander provided by the bridge opening will eliminate barriers to fish movement while improving floodwater dissipation.
-Gravels transported downstream from the feeder bluffs will be able to more naturally replenish the beach with a more dynamic delta formation due to the significantly larger opening.
-The design includes adding wood structures and removing or relocating wood structures with Lund’s Gulch Creek that have become a barrier, along with re-meandering the creek and enhancing the riparian vegetation.
+Gravels transported downstream from the feeder bluffs will be able to more naturally replenish the beach with a more dynamic delta formation due to the significantly larger opening. .
+The future restoration will remeander the lower creek and add instream wood.
+The anticipated remeander will widen the creek route that has been constricted by riprap and logs placed parallel to the bank to stabilize the banks.
+These structures have reduced bankfull width by approximately 50% (10 to 15 ft).
+The stream route will be determined during the proposed design work but is expected to partially remain in the current alignment to maintain benefits of existing riparian vegetation and instream wood structures.
+The future restored stream will include placement of new instream log jams and repair of existing small log jams (3-5 logs).
+The creek riparian vegetation buffer may be widened and conifer density increased, particularly in the upper end of the restoration area above where the creek will flow into the restored estuary.
+The riparian zone will provide short-term and long-term large wood recruitment to the creek.

 Connecting the freshwater marsh in the northern portion of the project to the creek and enhancing the vegetated buffer is another aspect of the design.
-Park elements included in design entail a pedestrian/ADA pathway through the end abutment span, paths with viewpoints to enhance educational opportunities, incorporation of interpretive signage and relocating a portable toilet away from tidal and high creek flow influence.

 Provide a scope of work.

-Task 1: Investigative Phase: This task will include boundary and topographic survey of the project site, geotechnical borings and test pits that will also be part of the archaeological survey.
-Due: February 2016 –May 2016

-Task 2: Preliminary Design Report, Drawings and Construction Cost Estimate: This task will include preparing 30% plans, specifications and cost estimate and design report per grant requirements.

-Due: June 2016 – September 2016

-Task 3: Final Design Report and Drawings: This task will include preparing the 60% and final plans, specifications and cost estimate.
-Design review comments from the preliminary submittal will be addressed in the report.
-Construction quantities and associated “engineer’s estimate” will be provided as part of the Final Design Report.
+Task 1 Project Management: Includes overseeing all the subconsultants and ensuring that the project deliverable requirements are met in accordance with the agreement.
+Coordination with the county, permitting agencies, and keeping the project on time and budget are also part of this task.
+Due: Notice to Proceed to 12/31

+Task 2: Survey: Boundary and topographic survey of project area, critical area boundaries, stream cross-sections, and detailed railroad survey as there are no railroad record drawings. .
+Due: May 2016.Task 3: Investigative Phase: Geotechnical investigation including borings for bridge pilings and test pits for estuary area.
+Cultural resource investigation will run concurrently.
+Critical area delineation and biological assays as needed.
+Due: May 2016Task 4: Data Analysis: Assimilating data from investigative studies and providing input for design.
+Due: August 2016

+Task 5: Preliminary Design Drawings: Drawings in digital format incorporating existing site survey, critical areas, structural bridge design, habitat restoration and stream buffer enhancement plans, profiles and cross-sections.
+Temporary construction elements required to build bridge will also be shown.
+All proposed construction will be detailed at a 60% level.

-Due: October 2016-May2017
+Due: 12/31/17

-Task 4: Technical Specifications: An outline of the technical specifications will be provided with the 60% Design Drawings for review and comment.
-Final technical specifications will be provided as a stand-alone document.

-Due: May 2017 – August 2017

-Task 5: Contract Bidding Documents & General Contract Conditions
+Task 6: BNSF Coordination: Includes submittal of drawings at 30% and 60% and incorporating review comments from conceptual and 30% review.
+Due: NTP through 12/31/17.

+Note: See detailed BNSF process outline attached in PRISM